-110. The following paragraphs establish the reporting and planning obligations of the DoE, PEDs and FET Colleges in terms of the annual cycle.
+- The following paragraphs establish the reporting and planning obligations of the [DoE, PEDs]

-- 111. By the last day of September of each year, final annual reports of FET Colleges must be submitted to the PED.
-These reports, which are referred to in section 25 (3) of the Further Education and Training Colleges Act, 2006 must include audited financial statements and any additional information required by the MEC in terms of the Act. - 112.
-By 31 March of each year, the DoE must release agreed upon national targets and priorities relating to number of students and types of training required in future years, in terms of paragraph 90.
-This step may involve the confirmation of targets set in previous years, as opposed to the setting of new targets. - 113.
-By 30 April of each year, PEDs and FET Colleges must have begun the annual PED-college planning process, described elsewhere in this policy.
-This process always begins with a review of past trends, in particular as regards formula funding, enrolments, representativity and capital investments. - 114.
-By 31 July of each year, the DoE must have finalised the national funding base rate applicable for the next college year, as described in paragraph 88.
-Moreover, funding weights and the assumed fee levels for new programmes, if any, on the register of nationally approved FET College programmes should be confirmed by this date. - 115.
-Also by 31 July of each year, means test data collected during the current year on the socioeconomic status of students must have been processed by the DoE to determine the bursary needs for each college. - 116.
-By 31 August of each year, PEDs must have finalised their applied funding base rate, as described in paragraph 57. - 117.
-By 31 October of each year, the annual PED-college planning process must have been completed.
-By this date, medium to long term strategic plans of colleges, which must include the formula funding grids for the following three years, agreed to in accordance with paragraph 109, must be submitted to the PED by colleges. - 118.
-By 30 November of each year, the PED must provide colleges with a schedule of payments to be made to colleges for services to be rendered during the following college year.
+DHET and [FET] TVET Colleges in terms of the annual cycle. - By the last day of September of each year, final annual reports of TVET Colleges must be submitted to the DHET.
+These reports, which are referred to in section 25 (3) of the [Further

+Education and Training Colleges Act, 2006 CET Act, must include audited financial statements and any additional information required by the [MEC] Minister in terms of the Act.

+- By 31 March of each year, the [DoE] DHET must release agreed upon national targets and priorities relating to number of students and types of training required in future years, in terms of paragraph 90.
+This step may involve the confirmation of targets set in previous years, as opposed to the setting of new targets. - By 30 April of each year, [PEDs] DHET and [FET] TVET Colleges must have begun the annual [PED] DHET-college planning process, described elsewhere in this policy.
+This process always begins with a review of past trends, in particular as regards formula funding, enrolments, representativity and capital investments. - By 31 July of each year, the [DoE] DHET must have finalised the [national] funding rate applicable for the next college year, as described in paragraph 88.
+Moreover, funding weights and the assumed fee levels for new programmes, if any, on the register of nationally approved [FET] TVET College programmes should be confirmed by this date. - Also by 31 July of each year, means test data collected during the current year on the socioeconomic status of students must have been processed by the [DoE] DHET to determine the bursary needs for each college. - 116.
+[By 31 August of each year, PEDs must have finalised their applied funding base rate, as described in paragraph 57] - 117.
+By 31 October of each year, the annual [PED] DHET-college planning process must have been completed.
+By this date, medium to long term strategic plans of colleges, which must include the formula funding grids for the following three years, agreed to in accordance with paragraph 109 must be submitted to the [PED] DHET by colleges. - 118.
+By 30 November of each year, the [PED] DHET must provide colleges with a schedule of payments to be made to colleges for services to be rendered during the following college year.
 This schedule must agree with the budgets and plans applicable to the following year.
 Payments to colleges should occur in line with this schedule, except where corrective measures such as clawback must be applied.

 The schedule must be compiled based on the use of the tranches of payment of academic year.
-The first tranche must not exceed 50% due to FET Colleges and payable in the first month of the financial year.
+The first tranche must not exceed 50% due to [FET] TVET Colleges and payable in the first month of the financial year.
 The second tranche must be paid not later than October in the same financial year.
 Any correction or adjustments such as clawback must be made from the second tranche at this time.
 Any clawback action must be made after due consultation with the affected college.